Welcome to Dreamchaser Horse Rescue & Rehabilitation!

 The GFAS Equine Accreditation Program is made possible by support from their generous sponsors: The American Anti-Vivisection Society, American Society for the Prevention of Cruelty to Animals®, Animal Assistance Foundation, Austin Cotton, Animal Welfare Institute, Born Free Foundation, Born Free USA, Captive Wild Animal Protection Coalition, Elliot Dinnerstein Foundation, Farm Sanctuary, The Handsel Foundation, The Humane Society of the United States, International Fund for Animal Welfare, Pettus Crowe Foundation, Summerlee Foundation, World Society for the Protection of Animals.

-Please Join us at the Ranch for a
+Please Join us at the Ranch for

 Six organic wines, each with an image of a rescued horse.